vim-advent-calendar/ideas/markzen-mappings.md

     nnoremap <Leader>b :B<cr>

-Hitting `<Leader>b` will run the user-defined ex command `B`, which will in turn call the `QuickBuffer()` function.
+Hitting `<Leader>b` will run the user-defined Ex command `B`, which will in turn call the `QuickBuffer()` function.
 When the latter is called without argument, it will run `feedkeys(":B \<C-d>")`, with the effect of listing the completion options of the `B` command -- that is, showing the list of buffers, thanks to the `-complete=buffer` option of `B`.
-The `:B` is still on the command-line, so now the user can pick its choice by entering a part of the wanted buffer.
-All the conditionals of the `QuickBuffer()` function will be skipped, and the `buffer` ex command will be run on the typed argument with leading and trailing wildcards automatically added.
+The `:B` is still on the command-line, so now the user can pick its choice by entering a part of the wanted buffer filename.
+All the conditionals of the `QuickBuffer()` function will be skipped, and the `buffer` Ex command inside the try block will be run on the argument with leading and trailing wildcards automatically added.
 If there is a single match, the buffer will be displayed and the function ends.
-If there is no match or more than one match, the choices will be shown and the `:B` will be put back on the commnd-line (in the 'catch' part of the function).
+If there is no match or more than one match, the choices will be shown and the `:B` will be put back on the commnd-line (in the 'catch' block).

 The first `elseif` allows for `:B *` to show a full `:ls!` listing, with hidden buffers.
 The second `elseif` lets the user select a buffer by number, eg.
 `:B 2`, skipping all wildcards addition.

-## Use Case -- Lazy loading of a group of mappings
+## Lazy And Gentlemen

+While a few mappings into your vimrc are quick to process, a larger amount of them can take its toll on the overall startup time.
+Quite often, a group of related mappings share a common prefix, eg. `<Leader>x`; these mappings can deal with some specific task, tool or plugin -- something that you might not use every time you run Vim.
+In other words, they stand out as good candidates for _lazy loading_, and that is what we will do in this final example.

+[vim-flattery](https://github.com/fcpg/vim-flattery) is a plugin of mine (shameless `<Plug>`!) that overrides the `f` key so as to provide new targets on the alpha characters: for instance, `fu` will jump to the next uppercase letter on the current line, instead of jumping to the next 'u' letter.
+Not all letters are overridden though, and the user can also choose which ones they want; for the others, the key falls back to the default `f` built-in.

+The design choice was to create a `<Plug>` mapping for each new target provided by the plugin.
+This makes things easy to customize for the user, but it also means creating quite a few mappings, all duplicated for `f` and `t`.
+Lazy-loading them could definitely save some time during startup.

+The initialization goes like this:

+    " in plugin/flattery.vim
+    if get(g:, 'flattery_autoload', 1)
+      for op in [s:flattery_f_map, s:flattery_t_map]
+        for cmd in ['nm', 'xm', 'om']
+          exe cmd '<silent><expr>' op
+                \ 'FlatteryLoad("'.op.'")'
+          exe cmd '<silent>' '<Plug>(flattery)'.op
+                \ op
+        endfor
+      endfor
+    else
+      call flattery#SetPlugMaps()
+      call flattery#SetUserMaps()
+    endif

+If the `g:flattery_autoload` variable is true or does not exist, this code will create a mapping on `s:flattery_f_map` and `s:flattery_t_map` (script-local variables containing `f` and `t` by default) to some `FlatteryLoad()` function, similar to this:

+    nmap <silent><expr> f FlatteryLoad("f")
+    nmap <silent><expr> t FlatteryLoad("t")

+    nmap <silent> <Plug>(flattery)f f
+    nmap <silent> <Plug>(flattery)t t

+This is done for normal, visual and operator-pending mode.
+The `<Plug>` mappings make it possible for the user to map them to what they want without setting variables, and still benefit from lazy loading if needed.

+Here is the `FlatteryLoad()` function:

+    " in plugin/flattery.vim
+    function!
+FlatteryLoad(o) abort
+      call flattery#SetPlugMaps()
+      call flattery#SetUserMaps()
+      for op in [s:flattery_f_map, s:flattery_t_map]
+        for cmd in ['nun', 'xu', 'ou']
+          exe cmd op
+        endfor
+      endfor
+      return "\<Plug>(flattery)".a:o
+    endfun

+It calls the autoloaded `flattery#SetPlugMaps()` and `flattery#SetUserMaps()` functions, which sets all the wanted plugin mappings on `f` and `t`.
+Then, it unmaps the initial mapppings (those calling this very function) for all modes, as the loading has just been done.
+Finally, it returns a string containing a `<Plug>` mapping that will be processed as an RHS, since the mapping that called the `FlatteryLoad()` function had the `<expr>` modifier.
+Consequently, the intended mapping will be executed.

+With some effort, that mechanism can be made generic, and it can also load plugins on demand, for instance with the Vim 8 package management.
+That is how my current setting works, and it might be the topic of a following article.

+Until then, merry xmaps to all!